SalemS-17/PythoLocalDirectoryAutomationScripts/README.md

 # PythoLocalDirectoryAutomationScripts
-Python script which helps to automate the management of local files.
+Python script which helps to automate repetitive tasks.